misdoro/JavaNodeSwDoc/source/intro.rst

 	After completing this step you will be able to access your database in a convenient way from any Java software you develop.
 For the details, see the Apache Cayenne documentation.
 [CAYDOC]_

+*	Set up the project for your plugin, understand the query process and interaction of the node and the plugin.
+	See the :ref:`plugin` section.

 *	Create XSAMS tree builders, as described in the :ref:`XSAMSGen` section

 	Here you might need help from the person responsible for database to figure out what XSAMS elements are appropriate for your database content.

+	During this step you will be able to test your node plugin: :ref:`plugintest`.
+	Try to eliminate any validation errors.
-	After completing this step you will be able to test your node plugin: :ref:`plugintest` The result would be the same for all queries, but it is normal.
+	The result would be the same for all queries, but it is normal.

 *	Define the supported restrictables and create mapping classes as described in the :ref:`QueryHandling` section.